piara108/survey-chimp/README.md

 # Survey Chimp Clone

 ### Description
-This is a clone of the popular survey creation site [Survey Monkey](https://www.surveymonkey.com).
+This is a clone of the popular survey creation site [Survey Monkey](https://www.surveymonkey.com) written in Rails.

 ### Tech Stack
 - Sinatra